 Farming may not seem like the obvious choice for volunteers, but farms need large amounts of seasonal work to keep them running.

 Workaway is one of the leading online communities for volunteering opportunities around the world and has lots of farming opportunities.
 For something a bit different check out the Kibbutz Movement which looks for support in Israel.

 There are hundreds of volunteer teaching opportunities available around the world.
 Some specify having a ‘TEFL‘ (Teaching English as a Foreign Language), but most are happy to have hard-working, energetic people to support in their classrooms.

 Projects-Abroad.co.uk has a huge selection of assignments to choose from in over twenty different countries.

 There is no language more universal than sport, so if you have a passion for a particular discipline it might be a perfect idea for your career break.

-GapYear.com are one of a number of companies who offer volunteering experiences which involve sports coaching, a perfect way to combine your passion with travel and getting involved in a local community.
+GapYear.com are one of a number of companies that offer volunteering experiences that involve sports coaching, a perfect way to combine your passion with travel and getting involved in a local community.

 Natural Disaster Recovery

 Whenever a natural disaster occurs around the world, it takes a huge number of people to help the communities recover.